seanbradley/BlogBlimp/README.md

 ##NOTES ON USING VIDEO IN YOUR PORTFOLIO PAGE

 On the "Portfolio" page, embedded text in the drop-down modal can be easily switched to embedded video.
 See comments in portfolio.html.
 Videos can be stored locally in the *media* folder.
-See below for faster video deliver via a CDN.
+See below for faster video delivery via a CDN.

 ##NOTES ON DEPLOYMENT